Haftamu001/PayrollSystem/README.md

 <h3 align="center">H-Money</h3>

   <p align="center">
-    H-Money is payroll software application designed to automate and streamline the payroll management process for organizations.
+    H-Money is payroll software application designed to automate <br/>
+    H-Money is used to streamline the payroll management process for organizations.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />